Swan Lake, New York

-Swan Lake is the destination of New York State Route 17's exit 101.
+A hotel and tourist industry was founded in Swan Lake in the 1880s.

 History

 Swan Lake was originally called Stevensville, named after the Stevens brothers who built a large sole leather tannery there.
 The tannery was in existence until about 1873.

 Since the 1880s the Swan Lake area has been noted for its hotel and tourist industry.
 Many of the local farm girls found jobs there in the early 1900s.
-The lake has always had an abundance of fish and brings sportsmen into the area.

 Alden S. Swan arrived there from New York about 1895 and by the time of his death in 1917 owned much of the land and all of the lake.
 The name was changed to Swan Lake in January 1927.

 The Swan estate was purchased by Siegel and Kretchmer and the Siegels went on to build the Commodore and Stevensville the latter developing into a large sprawling hotel run by the Dinnerstein family.

+Geography

+The community is located along New York State Route 55, 3.9 mi south-southwest of Liberty, located at the eastern end of a lake called "Swan Lake".